 - 7. Detailed description of teaching modes: - 1) lectures: - detailed programme's content: - 1.
 Basic concepts regarding the synthesis and architecture of macromolecules and materials derived from polymers with specific physicochemical properties. - 2.
 Polymeric carriers of active substances preparation, pharmacokinetics, physicochemical properties, and cytotoxicity. - 3.
 Stochastic differential equations. - 4.
 Differential equations. - 5.
 Basics of organic electronics types of organic electronic devices, mechanism of action, and application. - 6.
 Organic Compounds Used in Organic Electronics types of organic compounds used in organic electronics, design methods, and planning of the target application. - teaching methods, including distance learning: - 1.
 Multimedia presentation - form and criteria for semester completion, including retake tests, as well as conditions for admission to the examination: - 1.
 Completion of the lecture will be based on a positive assessment with three multiple-choice written tests. - 2.
 A condition of positive evaluation is a minimum of 36 points. from 60 points to get. - 3.
-If a student fails to obtain a minimum of 36 points from three tests, then the test from full material ought to be written, where the pass condition is a minimum of 18 points from 30 points to receive.
-Test improvement is available twice. - course organisation and rules of participation in the course, with an indication whether a student's attendance is obligatory
+The test improvement is available twice by multiple-choice written tests. - course organisation and rules of participation in the course, with an indication whether a student's attendance is obligatory